 Composition.
 The SAC will be composed of at least four members; the student’s advisor, who will serve as chair; at least two additional departmental faculty members, and at least one faculty member from outside the department.

 Appointment.
-The student, after consultation with his/her advisor, will present to the department chair a list of possible candidates for their SAC by the Friday before the first day of classes in August.
-Formal appointments will then be made by the department chair after consultation with the student’s advisor.
+The student, after consultation with his/her advisor, will present to the department office (MRB 111) a list of possible candidates for their SAC by September 10.
+Formal appointments will be finalized when the form is signed by the Associate Chair of Graduate Students.
 The SAC must be formed within three months after selection of the advisor.
 If circumstances so warrant, later changes in the composition of the SAC can be made.

 Responsibilities of the SAC.
 The SAC shall be responsible throughout the remainder of the student’s graduate career for advice on the student’s course work program and evaluation of progress therein.
 The committee will advise, counsel, and guide the student in the planning and execution of a research program.
 The first meeting of the student with the members of his/her SAC should be held promptly after the SAC is formed, and a GS-6 form listing a recommended course of study should be filed with the Graduate School no later than registration for the fourth semester in graduate school.